-For Concert Season, original printed music from the publishing company is passed out to each student.
+For Concert Season, original printed music, texts, and more from the publishing company are passed out to each student.
 Students must return the music after the concert in the same condition it was distributed.
 The following expectations of music care are below: